Code-Institute-Submissions/project-3/README.md

-* Game Logic - allows three attempts with each attempt giving more clues. registration and login
+* Game Logic - allows three attempts with each attempt giving more clues.
+* For the second and third attempt of each riddle, in the case of answers with more than one word, the user can type in the whole answer in any of the input fields.
+The backend is able to sort things out.

+# USER is able to move away from the game and come back.

+&nbsp;
+registration and login
 * When registering, checking if username is not already in use
 * username - keeps track of all played games, points gained and date